Jason Zhang

-Zhang Jie (张杰 (Zhāng Jié); born 20 December 1982), also known as Jason Zhang, is a Chinese singer.
-He made his television series debut in the reality singing competition My Show in 2004, which he won and signed with Universal Music China.
-In 2007, he joined Super Boy and came in fourth.
-By the end of 2023, Zhang had recorded 15 albums and held 87 concerts.
+Zhang Jie (张杰 (Zhāng Jié); born 20 December 1982), also known as Jason Zhang, is a Chinese singer, producer, and songwriter.
+He gained national recognition through two television singing competitions, winning My Style and My Show in 2004 and ranking 4th on Super Boy in 2007.
+In 2016, he founded his own music label, Planet Culture.

 Biography

 1982–2003: Early life

 Zhang was born on 20 December 1982, in Chengdu, Sichuan.
-In 2000, he studied at Sichuan Normal University.
+He enrolled at Sichuan Normal University in 2000, where he studied Hospitality and Tourism while performing as a resident singer at local venues to support himself financially.
 In 2003, he took part in the MTV-Samsung Anycall National Singing Competition and won second place.